Jan. 6 panel announces another hearing for Tuesday | Politics

 Jan.
 6 panel announces another hearing for Tuesday

-Congress is on recess until early July before the upcoming July 4 Independence Day holiday, and the panel had not been expected to hold further hearings until next month.
-The committee has held five hearings on the deadly attack last year when former President Donald Trump's supporters stormed Congress as it sought to formalize Democrat Joe Biden's victory over the Republican in the 2020 presidential election.
+Congress is in recess until before the upcoming July 4 Independence Day holiday, and the panel had not been expected to hold additional hearings until next month.
+The committee has held five hearings on last year's deadly attack when former President Donald Trump's supporters stormed Congress as it sought to formalize Democrat Joe Biden's victory over the Republican in the 2020 presidential election.

-The House of Representatives committee investigating the Jan.
-6, 2021, attack on the U.S. Capitol will hold a hearing on Tuesday to present recently obtained evidence, the panel said in a statement.
+The House of Representatives Jan.
+6 select committee will hold a hearing on Tuesday to consider recently obtained evidence on the 2021 attack on the U.S. Capitol, the panel said, presenting its sixth hearing sooner than expected.

 The hearing will be held at 1 p.m.
-(1700 GMT), the committee said on Monday.
-Details on witnesses or the topic were not immediately provided.
-Congress is on recess until early July before the upcoming July 4 Independence Day holiday, and the panel had not been expected to hold further hearings until next month.
+EDT (1700 GMT), the committee said in a statement on Monday.
+A spokesperson for the House Jan.
+6 select committee had no comment on the focus of Tuesday's hearing or witnesses who will testify.
+Congress is in recess until before the upcoming July 4 Independence Day holiday, and the panel had not been expected to hold additional hearings until next month.

-The committee has held five hearings on the deadly attack last year when former President Donald Trump's supporters stormed Congress as it sought to formalize Democrat Joe Biden's victory over the Republican in the 2020 presidential election.
-Panel chairman Democratic Representative Bennie Thompson said the panel would hold additional hearings after the first five.
+The committee has held five hearings on last year's deadly attack when former President Donald Trump's supporters stormed Congress as it sought to formalize Democrat Joe Biden's victory over the Republican in the 2020 presidential election.
+The panel's chairman, Democratic Representative Bennie Thompson, said it would hold additional hearings after the first five.
 "Those hearings have spurred an influx of new information that the committee and our investigators are working to assess," he said on Thursday.

 Many of Trump's fellow Republicans have testified as the committee laid out what it said was Trump's seven-part plan to overturn the election.
-Multiple aides or officials close to Trump, however, have refused to cooperate.
+Multiple aides or officials close to Trump, however, have refused to cooperate with the investigation.
+At the last hearing on Thursday, top U.S. Justice Department officials testified that Trump contacted them daily in his final weeks in office to pressure them to help him illegally hold on to power.

+Trump sought to replace Acting Attorney General Jeffrey Rosen with Jeffrey Clark, a Justice Department environmental lawyer and staunch supporter of Trump's false claims that his defeat was the result of widespread fraud.
+That move was headed off only when most of the rest of Justice Department leadership threatened to resign en masse if Trump carried it out.

+The U.S. Justice Department is conducting its own investigation of the Jan.
+6 attack, including whether there was a plot to advance alternative slates of fake electors in battleground states with the goal of overturning the election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)